Frequently Asked Questions

 What's the relationship between Ennuicastr and Craig?

-EnnuiCastr in Craig is free, but it's also inextricably linked to Discord.
+Ennuicastr in Craig is free, but it's also inextricably linked to Discord.

 Craig is also the name of the weasel who is the mascot for Ennuicastr.
 Whether that Craig is the same Craig as the bot Craig is left to your interpretation.